 - Vaping has measurable effects on the body, unclear if safer than smoking

-- Infectious disease and the environment — a two-way street
+- Infectious disease and then environment - two-way street

 - Connecting Parkinson's disease, pesticides, and genes